Affordable housing schemes

 Discounted sale properties

-Some properties are sold on a shared ownership basis and may be suitable for those unable to purchase 100% of a property.
+These homes are usually owned by a Registered Housing Provider (also known as a housing association) and may be suitable for those unable to purchase 100% of a property.

-Shared Ownership schemes usually allow you to buy a minimum 25% share of a property and pay a small amount of rent on the remaining share.
-The rent is payable to a housing association which usually will own the property.
+Shared Ownership schemes usually allow you to buy a minimum 25% or 10% share in a property depending on the scheme and you pay a rent on the remaining share.
 You are normally able to buy more shares in the property over time, this is called 'staircasing'.
-Some schemes permit staircasing up to 100% when you would then become full owner.
+Some schemes permit staircasing up to 100%.
+The terms and conditions including subsequent sales, will usually be contained in a lease agreement but some terms can also be held in the section 106 agreement.

 Help to buy